Priyankabhale07/Priyanka-SeleniumFramework/README.md

 Testng reporting is used in this framework and with this basic extent report is also used.

 How to Execute -
--> First Need to clone project from github with below command
+-> First Need to clone project from github - https://github.com/Priyankabhale07/Priyanka-SeleniumFramework

 -> After cloning repository, open command prompt and navigate to workspace location where repository is placed